Minnesota Renaissance Festival

 farm on highway 41 up the hill [north] from Chaska, according to info on page 17 of the book "The History of the American Renaissance Festival" by Al Olson, published in 2021.
 In 1974, it moved to its current site in Shakopee, where it continues as one of the oldest and largest Renaissance festivals in the United States.
 It has played host to the early careers of such national acts as the magicians Penn & Teller and The Flying Karamazov Brothers juggling troupe, and it currently hosts acts such as Zilch the Torysteller, Puke and Snot, Johnny Phoenix, The Tortuga Twins, and The Danger Committee.
-On August 19, 1975, Penn & Teller did their first show together at the Minnesota Renaissance Festival.
+On August 19, 1975, Penn & Teller did their first show together at the Minnesota Renaissance Festival, which they reprised 50 years later with a special appearance on Saturday, August 16, 2025.
 Jason Mraz also worked as a pickle boy (a boy or man who sells pickles) early in his performance career.

 The festival features over 700 entertainers, 275 crafters, and 120 food booths.
 Another popular feature is the Feast of Fantasy.

 The Minnesota Renaissance Festival is one of several such events in the United States owned and operated by Mid-America Festivals, and it has grown to be one of the largest Renaissance Festivals in the United States, with an annual attendance of 300,000.

 Because the land on which the festival was built is leased, in 2014 Mid-America Festivals announced that 2016 would likely be the last season in its current location.
 The lease contains a clause in which the owners can terminate the lease at any time.
 In 2016 Mid-America Festivals announced the lease term would expire in 2019.
 Currently, several sites are under consideration, including properties in other parts of Scott County and near Belle Plaine, Minnesota.

-In December 2018 it was announced that the lease for the current site was extended thru the 2020 season.
+In December 2018 it was announced that the lease for the current site was extended through the 2020 season.

 On August 19, 2020, it was stated on the Minnesota Renaissance Festival Facebook page that the 2020 season, which would have been the 50th season, was cancelled due to covid, and that the 2021 season will now be considered the 50th season.
-It was also stated that the lease for the current site was extended thru the 2021 season, though no new updates regarding the proposed new permanent site have been made since it was announced in March 2019 that a site in or near Jordan, Minnesota was probable, and that land near the Scott County Fairgrounds had been purchased for that purpose.
+It was also stated that the lease for the current site was extended through the 2021 season, though no new updates regarding the proposed new permanent site have been made since it was announced in March 2019 that a site in or near Jordan, Minnesota was probable, and that land near the Scott County Fairgrounds had been purchased for that purpose.

-On December 31, 2020, it was stated on the Minnesota Renaissance Festival Facebook page that the lease for the current site was extended thru the 2022 season.
+On December 31, 2020, it was stated on the Minnesota Renaissance Festival Facebook page that the lease for the current site was extended through the 2022 season.

+As of the 2025 season, the Festival remains in its historic location and has not moved.